 - Is there enough storage space?

-- Are there enough smoke alarms (private sector landlords have been required to have at least one smoke alarm installed on every storey of their properties since 1 October 2015)?
-Do they work?
+- Are there enough smoke alarms and do they work?
+(Private sector landlords have been legally required to have at least one smoke alarm installed on every storey of their properties since 1 October 2015.)

 - Is there an easy means of escape in the event of a fire?

 - Is any furniture unsafe, broken or damaged in any way?

 - Do the furnishings comply with the latest fire safety regulations (1989 Fire and Furniture Regulations)?

 - Are there enough power sockets?
 Are they easily accessible?